crosspeaksoftware/woo-address-book/readme.txt

 == Changelog ==

+= 2.4.0 =
+* New: Setting to block readonly fields from updating when changing addresses.
+They will be updatable by default.

 = 2.3.0 =
 * Dev: **Rare potential breaking change if overriding javascript** Restructured javascript to be more modular and allow external access. [#133](https://github.com/hallme/woo-address-book/pull/133)
 * New: New feature to set a limit for number of saved addresses in the admin settings.